Aristocles/UDOOMediaSystem/README.md

 UDOOMediaSystem
 ===============

 This is an Arduino project built using the Arduino Due built in to a UDOO (www.udoo.org).
-For a detailed list of instructions, see the tutorial here: http://makeitbreakitfixit.com/2014/02/28/diy-complete-media-system-that-fits-in-the-palm-of-your-hand/ for tutorial
+For a detailed list of instructions, see the tutorial here: http://makeitbreakitfixit.com/2014/02/28/diy-complete-media-system-that-fits-in-the-palm-of-your-hand/

 PROJECT IN A NUTSHELL: